stefaniecg/stefaniecg.github.io/bib_dis/main.md

 # The State-of-the-Ministry

 ## A priori
-Currently our evangelistic ministry is to make outreaches every week at Rapoldipark in Innsbruck, where our aim is to share the Gospel with the _'lost'_ [(Matthew 28:18-20)](https://my.bible.com/bible/59/MAT.28.18-20.).
+Currently our evangelistic ministry is to make outreaches every week at Rapoldipark in Innsbruck, where our aim is to share the Gospel with _the lost_ [(Matthew 28:18-20)](https://my.bible.com/bible/59/MAT.28.18-20.).
 Our method is to engage in one-to-one conversations with people [(John 4:7-30)](https://my.bible.com/bible/59/JHN.4.7-30).
 The duration of each conversation depends on the leading of the Spirit [(Luke 12:12)](https://my.bible.com/bible/59/LUK.12.12), but it usually takes between 30 minutes to 1 hour.
 We go two-by-two [(Luke 10:1)](https://my.bible.com/bible/59/LUK.10.1) and our aim is to sow seeds [(Matthew 13:3-23)](https://my.bible.com/bible/59/MAT.13.3-23.) by presenting the Gospel.

-The audience ('_the type of Lost_') we encounter are in great majority atheist (deny the existence and belief in God), then agnostics (do not know if there is a God, but do not deny nor assert it), followed by muslims, catholics, Jehovas' witness, and one time a jewish person.
+The audience (_the type of lost_) we encounter are in great majority atheist (deny the existence and belief in God), then agnostics (do not know if there is a God, but do not deny nor assert it), followed by muslims, catholics, Jehovas' witness, and one time a jewish person.

-We present the Gospel through 5 gospel threads [|1|](#references) (milestones) along the conversation:
+We present the Gospel through 5 core-gospel threads [|1|](#references) (milestones) along the conversation:
 1. The Character of God
 2. The Sinfulness of Man
 3. The Sufficiency of Christ